Castellania (Valletta): British colony

 Similar to other public buildings, the Castellania was closed down during the plague outbreak of 1813–14, and it was only used for emergency cases relating to the plague itself.
 Two people were sentenced to death for not revealing themselves of being infected of plague to relevant authorities and putting at risk the people around them.
 Both were executed by firing squad outside the courthouse in the street.
-When the plague ended, the Castellania was once again used as a courthouse and gaol for accused who were still awaiting trial.
+When the plague ended, the Castellania was once again used as a courthouse and jail for accused who were still awaiting trial.

 Under Governor Thomas Maitland, the British adopted a codification of a mixed system of Civil Law, which included Roman Law, Code Napoléon and continental law.
 Crown Advocate Adrian Dingli was trusted with the task of reforms.
 These reforms remain the basic of Maltese law today.
 By 1814 all forms of torture were abolished, however any action deemed to potentially incite a revolt could be suppressed with physical force.
 In 1814, the College of Auditors (Segnatura) was abolished and was replaced by the Supreme Council of Justice.
 The purpose of this reform was to see more equity at law at a time when the governor observed that there were questionable judicial cases, and thus gave an opportunity for review.

 The Government Gazette started to report prominent cases of the court after the visit of the Commissioners Austin and Lewis.